 The fish catch is processed into FAQ grade fish meal, specialty fish meals, fish oils and fish solubles at Omega's four operating plants located in Virginia, Mississippi and Louisiana.
-Omega utilized 40 fishing vessels and 34 spotter craft in the harvesting operations during 2003.
+Omega utilized 38 fishing vessels, 2 carry vessels and 34 spotter craft in the harvesting operations during 2003.
+For its 2004 season, Omega added one additional fishing vessel to its operations.
 Menhaden are harvested offshore the U.S. mid-Atlantic and Gulf of Mexico coasts.
-In 2000, Omega converted several of its fishing vessels to "carry vessels" which do not engage in active fishing but instead carry fish from Omega's offshore fishing vessels to its plants.
+In 2000, Omega converted several of its fishing vessels to "carry vessels" that do not engage in active fishing but instead carry fish from Omega's offshore fishing vessels to its plants.
 Utilization of carry vessels increases the amount of time that certain of Omega's fishing vessels remain offshore fishing productive waters and therefore increases Omega's fish catch per vessel employed.
-The carry vessels have reduced crews and crew expenses and incur less maintenance cost then the actual fishing vessels.
+The carry vessels have reduced crews and crew expenses and incur less maintenance cost than the actual fishing vessels.
+Omega's harvesting season generally extends from May through December on the mid-Atlantic coast and from April through October on the Gulf coast.
+During the off-season and the first few months of each fishing season, Omega fills purchase orders from the inventory it has accumulated during the previous fishing season.
+Prices for Omega's products tend to be lower during the fishing season when product is more abundant than in the off-season.
+Throughout the entire year, prices are significantly influenced by supply and demand in world markets for competing products, particularly other globally produced fish meal and fish oil as well as other animal proteins and soybean meal for its fish meal products and vegetable fats and oils for its fish oil products when used as an alternative to vegetable fats and oils.